-The fees you pay for camping help BC Parks maintain campgrounds and camping infrastructure for everyone to enjoy.
+The fees you pay for camping help us maintain campgrounds and camping infrastructure for everyone to enjoy.
 This page provides details of camping fees, transaction fees, discounts, and exemptions.

-- How to claim the Social Services Camping Fee Exemption
+- Winter rates, BC Senior Rate, Social Services Camping Fee Exemption

 Camping fees and transaction fees

 To stay at a BC Parks campground, you may have to pay:

 - Camping fees, which pay for your campsite and other facilities